eove/orca/docs/workflow/periodical-checks.md

 The offline root CA signs offline intermediate CAs that last for many years.
 Before the offline root CA becomes obsolete and thus cannot sign new intermediate CAs, a new offline root CA should be generated.

 In such a case (a new offline root CA is generated), then all trust chain down to the device certification authority should be re-generated as well.
-This is tedious and should be done in advance (not in emergency), and well before the new offline root CA is actually used, so that all third parties (telemonitoring services) have time to update their list of trusted Eove CAs (add the new one alongside the existing one).
+This is tedious and should be done in advance (not in emergency), and well before the new offline root CA is actually used, so that all third parties (telemonitoring services) have time to update their list of trusted CAs (add the new one alongside the existing one).

-Only when all third parties are trusting the new chain, Eove will be free to swap the existing offline tree with a new one.
+Only when all third parties are trusting the new chain will we be free to swap the existing offline tree with a new one.

 #### Test